 As beauty editors, we get bombarded with a ton of new products every day (we know—tough life).
 Reviewed is a series in which we report on some of the best products we’ve tried.
 Whether it’s a drugstore lipstick that lasted all day or a hand cream that saved us this winter, you’ll find all of our favorites in this column.
 Enjoy!

 One of the (wondrous, blessed) perks of my job as a beauty editor is that brands will often send our team their latest launches to try and review.
 This means that I usually head straight to our beauty closet whenever I have a beauty emergency instead of the nearest Sephora or Ulta.
 (This does not mean that I don’t buy beauty products.
-You can see the products Team Byrdie spends our money on here.)
-Lo and behold, I happened to be home in Seattle for a week during Thanksgiving and had forgotten my (pricey) purple conditioner in New York.
+Team Byrdie spends our money on products that we love.)
+Lo and behold, I happened to be home in Seattle for a week and had forgotten my (pricey) purple conditioner in New York.
 My newly platinum strands were looking a little yellow and drab, and I knew I needed to find a new purple shampoo to bring them back to life.
 With no beauty closet to rely on, I went straight to my neighborhood Ulta in search of a shampoo that 1) wasn’t too expensive, 2) wouldn’t dry my hair out, and 3) would make my platinum hair color blindingly bright again.
 I had been told that I needed to treat my platinum hair with extreme care, and since a lot of purple shampoos can be drying, I didn’t have high hopes.
 But I stumbled upon an unassuming $8 product I’ve never heard of, and it made my hair look so good, my mom complimented me on my color.
-For reference, when she first saw my platinum, she responded with, “It’s not permanent, is it?
+For reference, when she first saw my platinum, she responded with, “It’s not permanent, is it?"

-That product is Not Your Mother’s Blonde Moment Treatment Shampoo ($8).
+That product is Not Your Mother’s shampoo.
 My friend and fellow platinum-haired beauty expert Carly Cardellino, the beauty director at Cosmpolitan.com, had warned me that purple shampoos could be drying and to use them sparingly.
 Thus, I was intrigued by the fact that this purple shampoo was sulfate-free, which usually means it’s made with gentler detergents that don’t strip your strands.
 I opened the tube and saw a deep-purple formula.
-Plus, it smelled pleasant and not cloyingly sweet like a lot of other other options I had sniff-tested.
+Plus, it smelled pleasant and not cloyingly sweet like a lot of other options I had sniff-tested.
 It had mostly positive reviews on Ulta, and since at that moment I realized I had left my wallet at home and only had a $20 bill in my purse, I purchased it mostly out of having no other choice.

 This budget-friendly shampoo—which lathered in the most satisfying way—left my strands looking noticeably brighter and shinier than before.
 The yellowish tint that had developed after I straightened my hair without heat protectant (oops) had more or less completely disappeared.
 My platinum hair felt soft and looked blindingly bright.
 As I mentioned earlier, my mom actually said something along the lines of, “Wow, looks so shiny,” after I came downstairs once my hair had dried (which is high praise coming from her).
 I’m so impressed by this shampoo and would recommend it to anyone who is looking for a purple shampoo that isn’t as drying as the more traditional formulas.
 The fortune-cookie moral of the story: Sometimes not having your wallet in a time of need can lead to great things.